 Home Remedies to Alleviate Tooth Abscess Pain

 There are also tooth abscess home remedies you can use in the meantime before visiting your dentist.
-These include rinsing your mouth with salt water and taking over the counter pain medication.
-You will still require dental treatment in order to effectively eliminate your abscess as the above only provides temporary relief.
+These include rinsing your mouth with salt water and taking over-the-counter pain medication.
+You will still require dental treatment to effectively eliminate your abscess as the above only provides temporary relief.

 Tooth Abscess Stages and Causes